 Imported content will not be published automatically.
 It is available for the editor to review first and it can be published like any other content in AEM.
 For example via siteadmin or activation tree.

 What happens if the Import/Update progress page has been closed during content import/update from GatherContent to AEM?

-The Import/Update page should remain open to track the progress and see the results.
+The Import/Update page has an unique URL.
+You can save the page URL and get back to it later to track the progress and see the results.
 If the page was closed for some reason, the process will continue in background.
 Make sure data was migrated or updated prior working with the same project.